What is Credit? Why is it Important?

 …understand what impacts your credit report and determines your credit score.

 …have learned ways to build and improve your credit.

 Complete the following pre-learning check to test your knowledge.
 Answer “true or false” to the three statements below.
 Click on the blue box to find the correct answer.

-False, the most important determinate of your credit score is your payment history, so making your payments in time and paying at least the minimum payment every time is important.
-Other things that affect your credit score are your credit card balances, length of your credit history, recent credit inquiries, and your credit mix.
+False, the most important factor of your credit score is your payment history, so making your payments on time and paying at least the minimum payment every time is important.
+Other things that affect your credit score are your credit card balances (the amounts you owe on your credit card bills), length of your credit history, recent credit inquiries, and your credit mix.

 What is a Credit Report & Score?

 Your credit history is detailed on your credit report.
 In the United States, three credit bureaus (Experian, TransUnion, and Equifax) keep a credit report for you.
 Creditors, such as credit card companies, report your borrowing and repayment information to these credit bureaus.
 This information is then included on your credit report.
 Examples of information on your credit report include:

 - The number of loans you have taken and their amounts

 - Your repayment history including on time, missed, and late payments

 - Financial events such as repossessions, foreclosures, and bankruptcies